stevedatadog/katacoda-scenarios/synthetics-cicd/assets/lms/part-2/README.md

-Title: Using Synthetic Tests to Catch Regressions
+Title: Synthetic Tests in a CI/CD Pipeline